DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |ReversePanningOff| replace:: Turn off `reverse panning mode`_.
 .. |ReversePanningOn| replace:: Turn on `reverse panning mode`_.
 .. |SaveSettings| replace:: Save the current B2G settings.
-.. |SaveScreen| replace:: Write the current screen element structure to the Android log.
 .. |SayAfter| replace:: Speak from the start of the braille display to the end of the screen element.
 .. |SayAll| replace:: Speak all of the screen element.
 .. |SayBefore| replace:: Speak from the start of the screen element to the start of the braille display.